ColleSerre/SchoolArchives/ES/Bailet/main.md

 1. [Xmind doc](Under the sun for a long time.xmind)
 2. Cool off before going into water, rince your neck (where the hypothalamus is), do not jump in, wait for digestion to take place
 3. You generate less energy while sleeping than while walking
-4. Cigarettes stop peripheral blood flow completely.
+4. Cigarettes stops peripheral blood flow completely.
 This could be because it interferes with the hypothalamus, which provokes vasoconstriction

 # 3.2/9 - Age of the Earth